mortael/script.skinshortcuts/resources/docs/started/Basic integration 1.md

 ## Customising the Management Dialog

-The management dialog included with Skin Shortcuts isn't particularly well designed or useful, so chances are you're going to want to include your own.
+The management dialog included with Skin Shortcuts isn't particularly well-designed or useful, so chances are you're going to want to include your own.
 See [Management Dialog](./Management%20Dialog.md) for details.

 ## Where to go from here